nayeem-17/Core-Dumped/README.md

 ## Documentation
 # Backend
-We have created api documentation for the backend of this project.
+We have created API documentation for the backend of this project.
 After running this project, you can access the documentation by visiting the following link:
 ```
 http://localhost:3000/api-docs
 ```